 This watch is very similar to the previous generation Apple Watch Series 5 in terms of its features, meaning it’s just as good as the newer Series 6 as long as you are willing to give up some features.

 Unlike the Apple Watch Series 3, the Apple Watch SE has the same size as the Series 6.
-Core design elements such as the digital crown with haptic feedback and vibrant display are kept intact.
+Core design elements such as the digital crown with haptic feedback and vibrant display are intact.
 All the necessary functions such as call, email, texting, Apple Pay, and location tracking can all be found in the SE.

 The only things missing are the blood oxygen sensor, ECG, and Always On Display (AOD) feature.
 Additionally, the SE is only available in a stainless steel option.

-But for those who were already satisfied with the Apple Watch Series 3 and Series 5’s feature set, you will surely enjoy using the Apple Watch SE both as a standalone and as a companion to your Apple device.
+But for those already satisfied with the Apple Watch Series 3 and Series 5’s feature set, you will surely enjoy using the Apple Watch SE both as a standalone and as a companion to your Apple device.

 TicWatch Pro (4G/LTE)